-Investing in Youth Wellbeing
+Investing in Child, Youth, and Family Wellbeing

 The YOF is committed to enhancing the wellbeing of young people who face exclusion and barriers to full participation in community life.

 YOF projects benefit youth aged 12 to 25 and their families, and those who are:

 - Indigenous youth (i.e. First Nation, Métis or Inuit youth)